vanessajurtz/lasagne4bio/README.md

 The training is performed running the script "train.py".
 This is a minimal example:

-python train.py -i train.npz.gz -t test.npz.gz
+python train.py -i train.npz -t test.npz

 The default options are the optimals one, but the training will be really slow on CPU.